Executive Summary

 Published

 Life sciences AI now reaches beyond isolated modelling tasks into biological discovery, translational research, and research operations.
 Protein structures are predicted before they are solved.
 Cells are represented by foundation models.
 Organismal and environmental systems are becoming model targets.
-Molecules are generated faster than they can be made at the bench.
-Autonomous chemistry runs closed loops on cloud robotic platforms.
+Generative systems can propose more molecules than a laboratory can synthesize and test.
+Autonomous chemistry runs closed loops on robotic platforms.
 The practical risk is not only overclaiming.
 It is using the wrong evidence for the wrong decision.

 Core Takeaways

 The handbook organises evidence into three tiers throughout.
-The summary below names the bottom-line state of each major area as of May 2026.
+The summary below names the bottom-line state of each major area.

 Protein design is an experimental discipline supported by generative models.
 RFdiffusion generates backbones.
 ProteinMPNN and LigandMPNN design sequences.
 ESM3, Chroma, and ProGen2 add multimodal and autoregressive generative approaches.
 RFantibody (Nature 2026) extends the lineage to peer-reviewed de novo antibody design.
 AlphaProteo from DeepMind reports strong binder generation but remains an unpublished arXiv preprint with restricted code.
 Every designed protein still needs expression, purification, characterisation, functional assay, and developability review before it counts as a candidate.

-Single-cell foundation models do part of what their papers claim. scGPT, Geneformer, scFoundation, and scBERT produce useful general-purpose cell-state representations.
-They support cell-atlas search (SCimilarity, Nature 2025) and integration tasks competitively.
-Nicheformer (Nature Methods 2025) is the strongest current peer-reviewed signal that spatial context belongs in the pretraining corpus rather than only in downstream analysis.
-Independent evaluations published in 2024 and 2025 (Ahlmann-Eltze et al., Nature Methods; Boiarsky et al., Nature Machine Intelligence) show that on perturbation prediction and several core tasks, the deep approaches do not consistently outperform PCA plus linear regression.
-The evidence supports scFMs for some tasks and leaves others unverified.
+Single-cell foundation models do part of what their papers claim. scGPT, Geneformer, scFoundation, and scBERT produce reusable cell-state representations.
+They support cell-atlas search and selected integration tasks.
+Nicheformer provides peer-reviewed evidence that spatial context can be incorporated during pretraining.
+Independent evaluations published in 2024 and 2025 show that on perturbation prediction and several core tasks, the deep approaches do not consistently outperform PCA plus linear regression.
+The evidence supports single-cell foundation models for some tasks and leaves others unverified.

 Genome foundation models are early and active.
-Evo (Science 2024) demonstrated a 7-billion-parameter model reasoning across DNA, RNA, and protein.
-Evo 2 (Nature 2026) extended to 40 billion parameters across all domains of life, with open model parameters, code, and OpenGenome2 data.
-Nucleotide Transformer (Nature Methods 2025), GET (Nature 2025), Orthrus (Nature Methods 2026), and AlphaGenome (Nature 2026) show the field splitting into genome-wide, transcriptional, RNA-specific, and regulatory-variant models.
-Production-quality variant interpretation still happens inside the ACMG/AMP framework with AI predictors as one evidence layer, not as classifications.
+Evo demonstrated sequence modelling across DNA, RNA, and proteins.
+Evo 2 extended genome modelling across all domains of life, with open model parameters, code, and OpenGenome2 data.
+Nucleotide Transformer, GET, Orthrus, and AlphaGenome show the field splitting into genome-wide, transcriptional, RNA-specific, and regulatory-variant models.
+Production-quality variant interpretation still happens inside ACMG/AMP and ClinGen frameworks, with computational predictors as evidence inputs rather than classifications.

-Systems biology remains the weak link.
-Cell-state embeddings, pathway scores, and network diagrams become useful only when they name a mechanism and a falsifying perturbation.
-Gene regulatory network inference and whole-cell modeling are real research traditions, but observational edges are not causal maps.
+Systems-biology claims require causal discipline.
+Cell-state embeddings, pathway scores, and network diagrams become useful when they name a mechanism and a falsifying perturbation.
+Gene regulatory network inference and whole-cell modeling are established research traditions, but observational edges are not causal maps.
 Virtual-organism claims are not larger virtual-cell claims; they require development, physiology, tissue coupling, environment, time, and prospective validation.

 Organismal and environmental biology belong in the core scope.
 Neuroscience AI, aging clocks, plant and crop AI, ecological monitoring, environmental DNA, and virtual organisms are not side cases.
 They are the scale rung between cellular biology and translation.
 The evidence problem is measurement validity: whether the model is learning biology or platform artifacts, geography, sampling effort, season, field conditions, or cohort structure.